The Leftover Woman by Jean Kwok (HarperCollins)

 And as his life becomes increasingly unhinged, Meadow finds it’s being replicated, page by page, in the novel written by the man who shares his name.

-Mike Fu is a translator based in Japan who translated Sanmao’s classic travelogue, Stories of the Sahara (Asia by the Book, April 2021) into English in 2019.
+Mike Fu is a translator based in Japan who in 2019 translated Sanmao’s classic travelogue, Stories of the Sahara (Asia by the Book, April 2021) into English.
 Masquerade is his first novel, one into which he seems to have poured everything he’s ever observed and experienced.
-A smart write and a skillful observer, Fu’s gift of creating atmosphere along with his well-turned phrases (“thunder purred with the malice of a sleeping cat”) make this book a compelling one—with an annoying ending.
+A smart writer and a skillful observer, Fu’s gift of creating atmosphere along with his well-turned phrases (“thunder purred with the malice of a sleeping cat”) make this book a compelling one—with an annoying ending.
 As the narrator of the novel within this novel concludes, “If any trace of doubt remains--then write this story anew.”
 Every reader of Masquerade is given a chance to create their own explanation, their own end to the story.~Janet Brown

 Landbridge: life in fragments by Y-Dang Troeng (Duke University Press)

-Eleven months later her parents were given asylum in Canada and Y-Dang grew up in “Alice Munro country,” in the shadow of a writer who brought grim stories under an unsparing light.
-But when Y-Dang was old enough to tell her own story and that of her parents who had lived under “the ruination of wartime,” she finds other people have told it already.
+Eleven months later her parents were given asylum in Canada and Y-Dang grew up surrounded by “Alice Munro country,” in the shadow of a writer who brought grim stories under an unsparing light.
+But when Y-Dang is old enough to tell her own story and that of her parents who had lived under “the ruination of wartime,” she finds other people have told it already.
 Many of these people have researched it, studied it, and given it an academic cast.
-But they haven’t lived it.
+But they didn’t live it.

 When she tells her own story, “theory, fiction, autobiography blur through allusive fragments.”
 When she attends an international conference on genocide studies in Phnom Penh, she listens to Western intellectuals explain “Cambodia’s history to me and to other Cambodians.”
 When she goes to the trial of Cambodian war criminals and hears the verdict that states the Khmer Rouge leaders are “guilty of crimes against humanity and genocide,’ she wonders if the Americans who sent bombers to her country will ever be brought to justice.
-When she hears a Western speaker discuss “who gets to decide who gets to be a victim,” with the faces of three girls who died in the Khmer Rouge prison of Tuol Sleng and whose faces have been copied from the photographic record of those who died in that place, she’s sickened that these faces are being used as “background wallpaper for this woman’s presentation.”
+When she hears a Westerner discuss “who gets to decide who gets to be a victim,” as the speaker stands before the faces of three girls who died in the Khmer Rouge prison of Tuol Sleng, girls whose faces have been photocopied from the photographic record of those who died in that place, she’s sickened that these faces are being used as “background wallpaper for this woman’s presentation.”
 When she and her mother go to Tuol Sleng, her mother finds her brother’s picture hanging on the wall, taken before his death, by a Khmer Rouge photographer who was given the job of documenting who the prisoners were.

 Precision is what governs Landbridge, in its short and brilliant essays that were written in haste but with extreme care.
 The book is Y-Dang’s legacy.
 Diagnosed with cancer in 2021, she died in 2022.
 Landbridge was published in 2023.

-Y-Dang Troeng wasn’t able to hold her own story in her hands but she triumphed.
+Y-Dang Troeng was unable to hold her own story in her hands but she triumphed.
 She told it in her own way, on her own terms.~Janet Brown

 Rental House by Weike Wang ( Riverhead Books)

-On their way to Martha’s Vineyard where they’ll be steps away from the ocean in a cottage that has an extra bedroom for visitors, Nate and Keru have the sort of marriage everyone dreams of.
+On their way to Martha’s Vineyard where they’ll be steps away from the ocean in a cottage with a guestroom, Nate and Keru have the sort of marriage everyone dreams of.
 Young professionals who live on Manhattan’s Upper West Side, they’ve emerged from the isolation of the pandemic ready for a vacation.
 There’s only one glitch--their parents.

 When the votes are finally counted in the 2016 election, Nate is crushed by his parents’ choice of candidate while Keru’s mother points out that having a president in office for eight years is nothing compared to “an entire childhood spent under Chairman Mao.”